Pam stared at her reflection in her bedroom mirror, feeling uneasy and out of place.

 ‘I am no one’s co-wife!’
 The heifer really tried it.

-‘I expect to have the girls half the time.
+‘I expect to have the girls a lot of the time.
 They will get to know their new-‘

 Pam cut him off.
 ‘Don’t even dare say it.
 They have only me for their mother.
 I will ask them if they want to come.
 The decision is up to them.’
 And she really meant that too.
 ‘But you can forget about split custody.’